InterLinked1/lbbs/README.md

 - `variables.conf` - Global variable configuration

 Each sample config file documents all available options.
 Refer to the sample configs for more info about a file.

+Additionally, the MailScript rule engine uses a script file called `.rules` in the root maildir and the user's root maildir for manipulating messages.
+A sample MailScript rules file is in `configs/.rules` (though this is not a config file, but a sample rule script file).

 ### Network Login Services / Comm Drivers